F1 is a very common problem on Ideal boilers and can be easily fixed without the help of a professional.

 What is an F1 fault?

-An F1 fault is caused by low pressure in the central heating system with Ideal logic boilers.
+An F1 fault is caused by low water pressure in the boiler / central heating system with an Ideal boiler.

 When the pressure is too low the boiler won’t work at all so you’ll have no heating or hot water.